Wolfgang Kermer: Career

 Teaching art history since 1966, Wolfgang Kermer worked more than thirty years at the State Academy of Fine Arts Stuttgart, from 1972 as professor and chair holder.
 After various art-historical articles for the Saarbrücker Zeitung and the Stuttgarter Zeitung, he published a critical report on the state of the Stuttgart Academy during the protests of 1968 and called for a reform of the training of art teachers Since 1969 he has been active in university politics as an elected member of the Academy Senate and as a member of various university bodies in Baden-Württemberg.
 In order to avoid conflicts of interest, he gave up his work as chairman of the art educators association Württemberg (today: BDK [Bund Deutscher Kunsterzieher] Baden-Württemberg) after two years in 1972 after being elected rector of the State Academy of Fine Arts Stuttgart in 1971.
 These elections took place for the first time in the history of the university with the participation of all university groups, professors and lecturers, assistants, technical teachers and representatives of the administration.
 1973, 1976 and 1980 confirmed by the university committees in this position, he remained rector of this institution until 1984, where he made profound content and organizational reforms after the students protests in the late sixties against backward training conditions, against unlawful admission procedures for studies and the lack of examination and study regulations, against nepotism and the Nazi Past of professors.
+One of Wolfgang Kermer's first reform measures was the establishment of a ″student department″ on October 16, 1972 (which still exists today) ″to better safeguard and process all student affairs″.
 The legal status of the academy has been clarified, the inner structure was reorganized, diploma degrees were introduced for all programs and new regulations for admission to studies were created.
 New types of support for students have been introduced.
 Kermer promoted international exchanges with artists and art educational institutions in Australia, Austria and South Korea.
 His special attention was on previously neglected public relations.
 He founded and edited the series of publications Akademie-Mitteilungen (1972–1978), Beiträge zur Geschichte der Staatlichen Akademie der Bildenden Künste Stuttgart (1975–2004) and WerkstattReihe (1996–2006) and has also written articles and books on modern artists and art education.
+Internally, with his ″Notices from the Rector′s Office″ (″Mitteilungen des Rektoramts″), Kermer created an organ to promote the flow of information between the university management and the various university groups.
 He has been the curator of numerous exhibitions and high school events and founded in 1975 the Academy Collection, which he built up over the course of more than two decades with works by current and former teachers as well as alumni.
 Main acquisitions included works by Willi Baumeister, Gunter Böhmer, Paul Uwe Dreyer, Heinz Edelmann, Marianne Eigenheer, Rudolf Hoflehner, Alfred Hrdlicka, Bernhard Pankok, Rudolf Schoofs, K.R.H.
 Sonderborg, Giuseppe Spagnulo, Micha Ullman.